KrishnaPrashanth08/therapy/README.md

 Security Features
 Passwords are securely hashed using bcrypt before storage in the database.

-JWT tokens are used to authenticate API requests securely.

 CORS is enabled to allow secure cross-origin API calls.